salobj CSCs¶

 index_gen = salobj.index_generator() class MyTestCase(asynctest.TestCase) def setUp(self): salobj.set_random_lsst_dds_domain() async def test_something(self): index = next(index_gen) async with TestCsc(index=index, initial_summary_state=salobj.State.ENABLED) as csc, \ async with salobj.Remote(domain=csc.domain, name="Test", index=index) as remote: # The csc and remote are ready; add your test code here...

-Explicitly waiting is harder to do correctly, since you should call close
+Explicitly waiting is harder to do correctly, since you should call close on your CSC even if a test fails.

 One technique I recommend is to make a “harness” class that is itself an asynchronous context manager

-that manages the CSC and Remote
+that manages the CSC and Remote and possibly other related instances.

 This is useful if you are writing multiple tests that need these objects,